tdwg/vocab/documentation-specification.md

 | Class                             | rdfs:Class                |
 | Term from a controlled vocabulary | skos:Concept              |

-* The semantics of the DCAT Recommendation entail that an instance of dcat:Dataset is also an instance of dcterms:Dataset.
+\* The semantics of the DCAT Recommendation entail that an instance of dcat:Dataset is also an instance of dcterms:Dataset.

 Documents should be typed according to a well-known vocabulary.
-Suggestions of appropriate classes can be fount in an ancillary document related to this standard. [put this here since I don't know the future of FOAF, schema.org, bibo, etc.]
+Suggestions of appropriate classes can be found in an ancillary document related to this standard. [put this here since I don't know the future of FOAF, schema.org, bibo, etc.]

 ### **4.2 General metadata** ###